 A bit farther away but worth the drive is an abundance of hiking trails on Chilliwack Lake Road.
 Several of these hikes are rated “off leash” so you can let your dog have a good run while you enjoy your hike.

-Bosumarne Falls This short hike is only about 15 minutes long but the falls at the top make it worth the stop.
+Bosumarne Falls is a short hike which is only about 15 minutes long, but the falls at the top make it worth the stop.
 Featuring both lower and upper falls it’s a nice easy activity your family can enjoy.

 The very popular Lindeman Lake hike is another favourite.
 The beauty of the lake at the top cannot be beat.
 This is an on-leash hike but still well worth it for the views.
 From Lindeman Lake you can carry on to Green Drop Lake if you are looking for a longer hike.
 Unfortunately we weren’t able to complete this part of the hike as there was an area of large boulders at the beginning and Avy didn’t have the agility navigate them.

 Off-Leash Dog Parks in and Around Cultus Lake, BC